|

 DIETHELM:

-"Protector of the people."
 German name composed of the elements þeud

 "people, race" and helm "helmet,

-and pa "protecting."
+and pa "protecting," hence

 DUARTE:

-Portuguese form of English Edward,
+Portuguese form of Latin Eduardus, meaning

-Variant of Hindi Dilip,
+Variant spelling of Hindi Dilip,

-meaning "protector of Dehli."
+meaning "protector of Delhi."

 DURWARD: